History of the Delta Launch Vehicle

 What about Delta IV?(a note from the author)

 After much hand-wringing, vacillation, and rationalization, I have made an editorial decision not to include Boeing's new Delta IV on this web site.
 This is not to imply that I am not excited by this vehicle, as I followed its development with great interest and it has proved itself with dozens of successful launches.

 Delta IV has been designed for low cost and reliability, two touchstones of the Delta program since its inception.
 Its manufacture utilizes many of the techniques perfected by Douglas, McDonnell Douglas, and Boeing over four decades, and in flight the vehicle is guided by the same high-precision RIFCA avionics system used by Delta II and III.
 Boeing marketing images even depict Delta IV in the same light blue paint scheme that has become a virtual trademark of Delta (though so far the Common Booster Cores have all been orange).

 However, I will contend that Delta IV is a Delta in name only, for a number of reasons:

-TankageDelta II, and the oxidizer tank of Delta III, continue to use the same 8-foot-diameter dimension of the original Thor-Delta (though the tanks are now considerably longer).
+TankageDelta II, and the oxidizer tank of Delta III, continued to use the same 8-foot-diameter dimension of the original Thor-Delta (though the tanks were considerably longer).
 Delta IV's Common Booster Core is 16.25 feet in diameter, more than twice that of a Thor.

 Main Engine and FuelThough its lineage is somewhat convoluted, the Rocketdyne RS-27A is a direct descendant of the original MB-3 main engine, and continues to use the same fuel/oxidizer combination of kerosene (RP-1) and oxygen.
 Rocketdyne's RS-68 is a brand-new engine that owes much of its design philosophy to the Space Shuttle Main Engine, and like that engine, it burns hydrogen and oxygen.